-CEO Pav Ratio Disclosure
+CEO Pay Ratio Disclosure

 As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act and applicable SEC rules, the following is a reasonable estimate of the ratio of the annual total compensation of the Company's Chief Executive Officer ("CEO") to the annual total compensation of the median of the Company's other employees, together with an explanation of the Company's methodology in calculating the same.
+The pay ratio rule became effective for us in fiscal 2018 and first required disclosure in the proxy statement we filed in connection with our 2019 annual meeting of shareholders.